-- 9.40 Dewsbury is the principal town centre in the north of the district, and serves a population of approximately 58,000.
-Dewsbury town centre plays an important role in serving the town and its surrounding areas, as well as adjacent town, district and local centres providing an extended provision of retail goods and services. - 9.41 The town centre of Dewsbury has suffered a decline in recent years with vacancy rates increasing above the national average.
+- 9.44 Dewsbury is the principal town centre in the north of the district, and serves a population of approximately 58,000.
+Dewsbury town centre plays an important role in serving the town and its surrounding areas, as well as adjacent town, district and local centres providing an extended provision of retail goods and services. - 9.45 The town centre of Dewsbury has suffered a decline in recent years with vacancy rates increasing above the national average.
 National retailers and other national chains have withdrawn from the town centre.
 Dewsbury is, however, a visually attractive town centre with the majority of the historic core within the inner ring road designated as a Conservation Area.
 It also has a large number of listed buildings.
 The town is served by an half hourly train service to Leeds and beyond to the north and Huddersfield and Manchester to the south and west.
-There are good connections with the local motorway network with the M1 located to the east and M62 to the north.

-- 9.42 The transformation of Dewsbury is one of the key priorities identified in the Kirklees Economic Strategy.
+There are good connections with the local motorway network with the M1 located to the east and M62 to the north. - 9.46 The transformation of Dewsbury is one of the key priorities identified in the Kirklees Economic Strategy.
 Building on the key opportunities and assets within the town centre will be important in achieving this aim.
-The redevelopment of the landmark building of Pioneer House is an important catalyst to wider redevelopment and regeneration and will support increased investment within the town centre. - 9.43 The Dewsbury Strategic Framework and Dewsbury Design Guide highlights that residential uses will assist in increasing footfall within the town centre, making it a more diverse place to be.
+The redevelopment of the landmark building of Pioneer House is an important catalyst to wider redevelopment and regeneration and will support increased investment within the town centre. - 9.47 The Dewsbury Strategic Framework and Dewsbury Design Guide highlights that residential uses will assist in increasing footfall within the town centre, making it a more diverse place to be.
 The Residential Use in Town Centres policy supports the provision of residential uses within town centres across the district.
 A number of opportunities to increase residential uses within Dewsbury Town Centre exist most notably in the Daisy Hill area.
-Further work by the Council will continue to build on the provision of other uses within the town centre and its continued evolution. - 9.44 Dewsbury Market plays a key role in the operation and attraction of the town centre by providing both indoor and outdoor markets and forms the largest open market in Yorkshire.
+Further work by the Council will continue to build on the provision of other uses within the town centre and its continued evolution. - 9.48 Dewsbury Market plays a key role in the operation and attraction of the town centre by providing both indoor and outdoor markets and forms the largest open market in Yorkshire.
 The market draws a significant number of people into the town centre on market days.
-Strengthening the market and it's connections is important in broadening the offer of uses provided in the centre. - 9.45 The Rishworth Retail Park to the south of the town centre accommodates a number of retailers, and provides a good connection to the primary shopping area.
-However, the amount of linked trips to the main centre is not as high as could be achieved and improvements to linking the retail park to the town centre by different initiatives will be supported.
+Strengthening the market and it's connections is important in broadening the offer of uses provided in the centre. - 9.49 The Rishworth Retail Park to the south of the town centre accommodates a number of retailers, and provides a good connection to the primary shopping area.
+However, the amount of linked trips to the main centre is not as high as could be achieved and improvements to linking the retail park to the town centre by different initiatives will be supported. - 9.50 An AAP (Area Action Plan) for central Dewsbury will be produced which will set out a framework for promoting regeneration, place shaping and managing development within and around the edge of the Town Centre so that it can fulfil its role in providing shopping, leisure, residential and employment opportunities.

-9.46 This policy will be delivered by developers and investors who propose new developments in Dewsbury Town Centre, or who are looking to propose new large scale main town centre uses.
+9.51 This policy will be delivered by developers and investors who propose new developments in Dewsbury Town Centre, or who are looking to propose new large scale main town centre uses.
 The Council will also deliver the policy through the planning application process via the Development Management and Planning Policy Teams, to support new development and growth in Dewsbury, and by other partner organisations and local business who operate in Dewsbury Town Centre.